The Bankrate promise

 Secured credit cards are a type of credit card that require a cash deposit to get started.
 Secured cards reduce risk to card issuers — if a customer defaults on payments, the issuer takes the amount owed from the deposit — so the credit requirements for secured credit cards are much less strict than traditional cards.
 The minimum deposit for a secured credit card will vary by card, but you should expect to pay at least $49.

 What is a security deposit for a credit card?

 Do all credit cards require a deposit?
 Not at all.
-So why do you need to make an upfront deposit to secure a credit card.
+So why do you need to make an upfront deposit to obtain a secured credit card.
 The “secured” in secured credit cards means that the cardholder must deposit a specific amount with the card issuer to open a credit card account.
 The security deposit is used by the card issuer as collateral if a cardholder defaults on their credit card balance.
 The deposit is typically equal to the card’s credit limit, though this can vary.
 As a result, you can often increase your credit limit by paying a larger security deposit.

 How much do secured credit card deposits cost?

 Secured credit card deposit minimums typically start at around $200 (there are cards that require lower deposits), and some maximum deposit limits can be as high as $5,000.
 How much you deposit will depend on your specific financial situation and the card you apply for.
 The following is a list of a few of the top secured credit cards and their minimum and maximum deposit limits:

 |Card||Minimum deposit||Maximum deposit|